 Honestly drop through long boards are more expensive but it you’re a beginner it’s worth it.
 How comfortable you are on it really comes down to just standing on a bunch of boards on a carpet and practice turn leans to see how deep it goes and how comfortable you feel with it.
 If you can I’d go wit a drop through with cut outs so you don’t get wheel bite and go flying with your groceries. try to find something with a little more of a curve at the top of the deck that’ll hug your feet more.
 As for turning, the longer the board the less easy to manuever and with a drop through you have less room to go down to turn but honestly since you are just cruising and not getting a board to slide with the length comes down to your comfort.
 I personally felt better with a longer deck because I had more room to put my back foot down on if I started to loose my balance or hit a pebble or something.

 And another thing!
 When you stand on them try bouncing on them lightly, the less you bounce the more you’ll probably feel comfortable.
 Board flexibility isn’t a bad thing but for what you seem to be looking for may not be the best characteristic to have.
-Basically just ask the shop guy or gal about the ply number so you don’t have to bounce on a million boards for the same result hahaposted 11 months ago
+Basically just ask the shop guy or gal about the ply number so you don’t have to bounce on a million boards for the same result hahaposted almost 2 years ago

 Thanks so much for your help!
-The ply # though, is there a particular one to look for?posted 10 months ago
+The ply # though, is there a particular one to look for?posted almost 2 years ago